-ANTHONY E. WRIGHT has served as Executive Director for Health Access, the statewide health care consumer advocacy coalition since 2002.
+ANTHONY E. WRIGHT (He, Him) has served as Executive Director for Health Access, the statewide health care consumer advocacy coalition since 2002.
 Health Access has led state and national efforts to win consumer protections, fight budget cuts and invest in our safety-net, encourage prevention, and advance coverage expansions and comprehensive health reform.
 Wright led California’s coalition effort to help pass the Affordable Care Act and state laws to implement and improve it, and campaigns to successfully pass first-in-the-nation laws to ensure timely access to care, and to stop hospital overcharging of the uninsured.

 As a consumer advocate and community organizer, Wright has been widely quoted in state and national media.
 He has also worked for New Jersey Citizen Action, the Center for Media Education, The Nation magazine, and in Vice President Gore's office in the White House.

 Born and raised in the Bronx, Wright graduated from Amherst College magna cum laude in both English and Sociology.
 He lives in Davis with his wife Jessica, and his son Jefferson.

 Ana Alvarez (she/her/ella), Campaign Organizer, joined Health Access in March 2022.
 She received her B.A in Philosophy with a minor in Labor Studies at UCLA in 2019.
 She became involved in the social justice world during college, where she studied under advocates, organizers, and leaders in racial, labor and other social justice movements.